Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Additional Experiments: 3D Poisson with a Point Charge under Dirichlet Boundary Conditions

 The 3D Poisson experiments suggest that RMN-MC provides a compact and stable surrogate for bounded-domain point-charge problems, while also highlighting an important limitation: Dirichlet boundaries induce non-radial corrections, so a single-center radial model is not expected to dominate global accuracy without additional mechanisms for boundary adaptation.

-\paragraph{Key results for the single-charge Dirichlet BC setting.} Table~\ref{tab:exp3d_extended} summarizes the quantitative results.
-RMN maintains similar mean relative $L^2$ error across supervised and full PINN training while achieving substantially lower flux error and using far fewer parameters than the wide MLP baseline; the trade-off is that the best-case supervised error is higher than the tuned MLP.
+Table~\ref{tab:exp3d_extended} summarizes the quantitative results.
+RMN maintains similar mean relative $L^2$ error across supervised and full PINN training while achieving substantially lower flux error and using far fewer parameters than the wide MLP baseline; the trade-off is that the best-case supervised error is higher than that of the tuned MLP.

 Overall, these results suggest that RMN offers a useful trade-off between accuracy, stability, and interpretability for singularity-dominated physics problems, especially when parameter budgets are tight.
 In this setting, the $20{,}000\times$ parameter reduction comes with comparable mean accuracy and improved stability under our full PINN setup.
 RMN is therefore particularly attractive for physics-informed learning when ground truth is unavailable, for resource-constrained and real-time applications, and for scientific computing when interpretability is essential.